joe-speedboat/workshop.container/20 Base Components.md

 ## Importing Images from tar file
 This tar file looks interesting, but what can we do with it?
+Let's first have a short chat about the Docker image architecture.

 So we import it and hopefully we have a container later on?
 ```bash